MicrosoftDocs/win32/desktop-src/BITSProv/bitsclientjob-setproxysettings.md

 ---
 title: SetProxySettings method of the BitsClientJob class
-description: The SetProxySettings method modifies the proxy settings for the BITS transfer job. ms.assetid: '0fed4286-1a80-4e79-a7c5-e9a542cd05a3'
+description: The SetProxySettings method modifies the proxy settings for the BITS transfer job. ms.assetid: 0fed4286-1a80-4e79-a7c5-e9a542cd05a3
+keywords:
+- SetProxySettings method
+- SetProxySettings method, BitsClientJob class
-keywords: ["SetProxySettings method", "SetProxySettings method, BitsClientJob class", "BitsClientJob class, SetProxySettings method"]
+- BitsClientJob class, SetProxySettings method
 topic_type:
 - apiref
 api_name: